Map of the Soul: Persona: Composition and production

 Map of the Soul: Persona has influences from various places.
-The album itself is based on the book Jung's Map of the Soul, about the theories Carl Jung created for psychology.
+The album itself is based on the Murray Stein book Jung's Map of the Soul, about the theories Carl Jung created for psychology.

 The lead single, the Halsey collaboration "Boy with Luv," has been described as a funk pop song about happiness and love.
 It serves as a parallel track to their earlier song "Boy in Luv".
 In the video for "Persona" words such as "persona", "shadow", and "ego" were in it which directly references Carl Jung's theories.
 It has been described as a song that is trying to answer the question of "Who am I?"

 "Mikrokosmos" and "Home" are songs dedicated to the fans, as they are the home that comforts BTS when they are tired and lonely.
 The track "Mikrokosmos" is named after the Greek word for "microcosm", and the song's Korean name, 소우주 (romanized as so-u-ju), means the same.
 BTS stated that "Mikrokosmos" would "paint the world through human interest".
 "Mikrokosmos" co-writer Ryan Lawrie, who releases music as KOOLKID, has explained he wrote the song's signature guitar riff in his bedroom at 3 in the morning, and says that working with BTS "literally changed [his] life."

 "Make It Right" is a collaboration between BTS and Ed Sheeran, and "Jamais Vu" is a unit song consisting of the members J-Hope, Jin, and Jungkook.
 The EP also features references to Greek mythology, with a track called "Dionysus", the Greek god of grapes and wine, and their concept photos depicting a few of the members holding grapes.
 It was described as a strong hip hop track with an intense beat, significant rock influence, vocoder effects and features Jin's rocking adlibs throughout the song.

 Promotion

 Pre-release

 The introductory video played before the band's performance at the 2018 Mnet Asian Music Awards in Hong Kong had hinted at the title before its official announcement.
 The album is reportedly the "beginning of a new chapter" for the band, and the first in a new series of albums.

 On March 27, the trailer for the album was released named "Persona".
-The solo featured RM, the leader of BTS, and was described by Refinery29's Natalie Morin as "a colorful, dynamic song" and "nodding to the band's coming-of-age and self-discovery themes."
+The solo featured RM, the leader of BTS.
 The trailer for the song "Boy with Luv" featuring American singer Halsey was released on April 7, 2019.
 The second teaser trailer was released on April 10 and featured a longer sample of "Boy with Luv".